stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

     if((size % 4) != 0) throw new IllegalArgumentException(...);
 }
 ```

-Note that the constructor copies the set of pipeline stages and rewrites the constructor argument.
-This is the standard approach for ensuring that a record class is immutable (although unfortunately this is currently flagged as a warning in our IDE).

 The builder for the pipeline layout is modified to include a list of push constant ranges: